Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 ) => {
 ```

-How `setKeyPair` works here is to help us generate the keypair from the input secret key, otherwise it will generate a random keypair for the mock wallet.
+`setKeyPair` works to help us generate the keypair from the input secret key, otherwise it will generate a random keypair for the mock wallet.
 The `useEffect` hook lets us determine what to do if there's a change in the value of `secretKey`, which would indicate a user has entered a value into the wallet component.

 {% hint style="info" %}
 It is a requirement of the Jupiter SDK that we provide a keypair to be able to fetch market data.